daos-stack/daos/docs/release/support_matrix.md

 ### Enterprise Linux 8 (EL8): RHEL 8, Rocky Linux 8, AlmaLinux 8

-DAOS Version 2.4 is supported on EL 8.8, and on EL 8.6 with Extended Update Support (EUS).
+DAOS Version 2.4.0 is supported on EL 8.6 with Extended Update Support (EUS).
 Support for the EL 8.7 release has ended, and DAOS Version 2.4 is not supported on EL 8.7.
+Validation of DAOS Version 2.4 on EL 8.8 is in progress.

 !!! note
     Most validation of DAOS Version 2.4 has been done on the Rocky Linux 8.6 release.